MonashSmartStructures/ospgrillage/README.md

 ## Contributions

-Check out our [contributing guide](https://github.com/MonashSmartStructures/ospgrillage/blob/main/.github/CONTRIBUTING.md) to learn more on contributing, coding rules, community Code of COnduct and more.
+Check out our [contributing guide](https://github.com/MonashSmartStructures/ospgrillage/blob/main/.github/CONTRIBUTING.md) to learn more on contributing, coding rules, community Code of Conduct and more.

 # Capabilities